 The advancement of age in older adults is often accompanied by the decline of physical functions, which in turn is closely linked to mental health.
 Therefore, the impact of intergenerational support on the mental health of older adults may vary across different age groups.

+To capture age-related differences, we re-estimated the main model separately for three age groups: 60–69, 70–79, and 80 years or older (Table 9).
 As shown in Table 9, the influence of emotional support on the mental health of rural older adults diminishes with age.
 The effect is most pronounced among those aged 60–69, whereas no significant impact is observed in the group aged 80 and above.
 For early elderly (aged 60-69), who have just entered old age, the primary need is psychological adaptation.
 At this stage, emotional support from children helps parents adapt to social role transitions and provides psychological comfort.
 For middle elderly (aged 70-79), physical functions decline, mobility decreases, and the demand for medical and elderly care facilities increases significantly.
 The effect of emotional support is diluted by health concerns.
 For late elderly (aged 80+), severe physical decline, reduced cognitive ability, or extremely diminished social circles—even semi-disability or disability—may hinder the transmission of emotional support.
 The ability of people in this age group to perceive emotions diminishes, making them more reliant on basic daily care, though this effect is not statistically significant in the model.

 4.4.4 Family structure

-As shown in Table 10, the impact of child-to-parent intergenerational support on rural elderly’s mental health exhibits distinct family structure heterogeneity.
+We also examined whether family structure (single-child vs. multi-child) conditions the observed relationships, as shown in Table 10, the impact of child-to-parent intergenerational support on rural elderly’s mental health exhibits distinct family structure heterogeneity.
 Both financial and emotional support from children demonstrate significantly positive effects on mental health for elderly parents with multiple children, whereas in single-child families, child-to-parent intergenerational support shows no statistically significant impact on elderly mental health.
 This pattern may be explained by two factors: First, multiple children enable “risk diversification” in eldercare, where siblings can complement each other by sharing financial responsibilities and dividing emotional companionship duties, thereby improving elderly mental health.
 Second, under the traditional Chinese rural belief that “more children mean more blessings”, having multiple children itself serves as a psychological comfort source.
 In contrast, the non-significant findings in single-child families may reflect the unique psychological pressures faced by older parents in rural China.
 For these parents, having only one child means concentrating all filial expectations on a single individual.
 This creates a psychological dilemma: they depend entirely on that child for support, yet simultaneously worry about overburdening them.
 Such concerns may offset the mental health benefits of whatever support is received.

 5. Discussion